PippaVonBerg/Mad-Hatter-Psychedelic-Tea-Time/README.md

-# 🍄🐇🐰🍄  Mad Hatter's Psychedelic Tea Time 🍄☕️🃏🐛👱‍♀️🐇🎀
+# 🍄🐇🐰🍄  Mad Hatter's Psychonaut Tea Time 🍄☕️🃏🐛👱‍♀️🐇🎀
 A Java game engine

-Game Title: Mad Hatter's Psychedelic Tea Time
+Game Title: Mad Hatter's Psychonaut Tea Time

 Description:
 Step into a kaleidoscopic world where the Mad Hatter is throwing the wildest tea party Wonderland has ever seen!